4 Ways Customer Data Platforms Help CIOs AND CMOs

 Customer Data Platforms (CDPs) Offer a Win-Win for IT and Marketing

 This situation calls for tools that let marketing handle more of their own projects without heavy extra demands on IT, while also addressing IT’s internal concerns with efficiency, data quality, and security.
-Customer data platforms (CDPs) can play a key role in this technological mix.
+Customer data platforms (CDPs) can play a key role in this technological mix related to customer data management.

 Master Data Management (MDM) vs. CDPs